What We Do

 You’ll meet new people, share ideas and receive ongoing support from the Project Co-ordinator, In-school Co-ordinator and other volunteers.

-Launched in November 2011, Mercy Connect Melbourne has 150 volunteers and operates in 40 Primary, Secondary Catholic and Government Schools supporting more than 400 students of a refugee background by providing literacy and numeracy support during class time.
+Launched in November 2011, Mercy Works Connect Victoria has 150 volunteers and operates in 40 Primary, Secondary Catholic and Government Schools supporting more than 400 students of a refugee background by providing literacy and numeracy support during class time.
 The program also runs adult literacy programs supporting more than 150 adults from a humanitarian background.

 You’ll play a role in overcoming racism in Australia and in breaking down cross-cultural barriers.